Personalised gym bag

 |---|---|---|

-| Main barrel | Kit, tracksuit, towel | Unlined 600D polyester |
+| Main barrel | Kit, change of clothes, towel | Unlined 600D polyester |

-| Boot tunnel | Studded boots, trainers | Ventilated mesh end |
+| Shoe tunnel | Trainers, gym shoes | Ventilated mesh end |

 | Wet/dry pocket | Damp base layer, swimwear | PEVA or coated lining |

-| End cap pocket | Shin pads, bottle, gloves | Mesh or zip mesh |
+| End cap pocket | Straps, bottle, gloves | Mesh or zip mesh |

 | Internal valuables zip | Keys, phone, wallet | Soft jersey |

-A loaded holdall is carried three ways: twin grab handles for a short walk, a padded shoulder strap for the station run, and sometimes a backpack harness for cycling members.
+A loaded holdall is carried three ways: twin grab handles for a short walk, a padded shoulder strap for the commute, and sometimes a backpack harness for cycling members.
 Twin handles need a wrap-over tab or a popper so they close into one grip rather than flapping.
 The strap clip should be a metal trigger hook, not a plastic snap that fatigues under a full bag.

 | Style | Carry | Best for |